-Notes: OLS regressions where the dependent variables are the number of hours the respondent reports spending on a typical working day in each activity.
-All the regressions include observations from the two post-Covid followup surveys.
+Notes: All the regressions include observations from the two post-Covid follow-up surveys for the 1,715 respondents.
+OLS regressions where the dependent variables are the number of hours the respondent reports spending on a typical working day in each activity.
 The baseline values were collected during the 2020 post-Covid follow-up survey retroactively.
 The table reports the coefficient of the interactions between the post-Covid surveys time dummy and indicators for treatment (Grants only, BDS only, and Grants+BDS), as well as their triple interaction with female.
 All regressions control for individual fixed effects, county- and business sector-time trends.
 Control mean refers to the mean of males/females of the pure control group at the 2021 follow-up survey.
 Standard errors, clustered at the individual level, in parentheses. p < 0.10, p < 0.05, p < 0.01.